 80V.
 Proceedings of Board

-(1) For the purposes of exercising its jurisdiction the Board may sit at any time and place appointed by the Chairman and may adjourn to any time and place appointed by him.
+(1) For the purposes of exercising its jurisdiction the Board may sit at any time and place appointed by the chairman and may adjourn to any time and place appointed by him.

 (2) The jurisdiction of the Board shall be exercised by all the members sitting together and when the members are divided in opinion on a question, the question shall be decided according to the decision of the majority of the members.

-(3) The decision of the Board shall be in the form of an award, order, determination or declaration and shall be signed and delivered by the Chairman.
+(3) The decision of the Board shall be in the form of an award, order, determination or declaration and shall be signed and delivered by the chairman.

 (4) To the extent to which it is not prescribed the Board may regulate its own procedure.